Last Updated: [last-modified]

 Most people think of privacy as a basic right.
 The right to have a personal conversation without someone listening in.
 The right to keep your belongings out of public view.
-At ExpressVPN, we certainly believe that individual privacy is something everyone deserves.
+ExpressVPN believes that individual privacy is something everyone deserves.

-But for many people, recent events like the NSA scandal and the theft of celebrities’ personal photographs have changed perceptions about Internet privacy.
+But for many people, events like mass NSA surveillance and the theft of celebrities’ personal photographs have changed perceptions about internet privacy.
 It seems all too easy for hackers to get into our stuff – and much of that ‘hacking’ is government-sponsored.
 So should we just give up on online privacy altogether?

 Candy from a baby

 There have been many high profile cases of hacking and surveillance in the past few years.

 - The National Security Agency – The NSA legally monitors every American’s phone records, has access to phone and internet traffic in the U.S. and abroad, and hacks targets as it sees fit.
 The UK and other governments do it too.

 - Celebrity photo theft – Over 500 celebrity photos were posted on the 4chan image board in 2014, many containing nudity.
 Apple’s iCloud service is believed to be the source of the breach.

 - eBay – The online shopping service was hacked in mid-2014, exposing millions of users’ passwords and data.

 - Target – 70 million Target customers had their credit card data stolen in 2014, after hackers found a security hole in the company’s systems.

 - PlayStation Network – The online game service was hacked by LulzSec in 2011, resulting in the theft of around 77 million users’ account data.